-Red Sox stripped of draft pick, Cora suspended for 2020
+Red Sox stripped of pick, Cora banned in sign stealing scams

 Manfred said Cora did not know and had no reason to know of Watkins’ conduct.
 Cora left Houston after the 2017 season and managed the Red Sox to the 2018 title.

 Fallout from the January penalties caused Cora and newly hired New York Mets manager Carlos Beltrán to lose their jobs.
-Cora and Beltrán, the senior player on the 2017 Astros, were the key individuals in a scheme to place a camera near Houston’s dugout and have players bang on a trash can to signal breaking pitchers.
+Cora and Beltrán, the senior player on the 2017 Astros, were the key individuals in a scheme to place a camera near Houston’s dugout and have players bang on a trash can to signal breaking pitches.

+“MLB acknowledged the front office’s extensive efforts to communicate and enforce the rules and concluded that Alex Cora, the coaching staff, and most of the players did not engage in, nor were they aware of, any violations,” Red Sox president Sam Kennedy said in a statement.
+“Regardless, these rule violations are unacceptable.
+We apologize to our fans and Major League Baseball.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports